anthonydwan/Trump-Tweet-Generator/README.md

 # Realest-POTUS-tweets

+### Executive Summary

-I will be using NLP model to automatically generate tweets.
-The process is quite simple but I'll be making refinements later on.
+I used NLP model to automatically generate tweets with a starting seed word.
+The process is quite simple but I'll be making refinements later on to make it fun for a user to play with.
+I hope that the end product will be akin to asking Trump what he thinks about a certain topic.

 The current model is based on a cleaned tweets from Trump in 2015 until 2020.
 There's still a lot to be done:
 1. The NLP is character based, so there are still made up words;
 2. There appears to be a lot of strange characters in Trump's tweets, I'll need to read through them and do a thorough clean;
 3. User Input portion still needs to be done.